Mount Sinai (Bible): Christianity

-Christians settled upon this mountain in the 3rd century CE.
-Georgians from the Caucasus moved to the Sinai Peninsula in the fifth century, and a Georgian colony was formed there in the ninth century.
-Georgians erected their own churches in the area of the modern Mount Sinai.
-The construction of one such church was connected with the name of David the Builder, who contributed to the erection of churches in Georgia and abroad as well.
+Christian monks settled upon this mountain in the 3rd century CE.
+Georgians from the Caucasus moved to the Sinai Peninsula in the 5th century CE, and a Georgian colony was formed there in the 9th century CE.
+Georgians erected Orthodox churches in the area of Mount Sinai.
+The construction of one such church was connected with the name of King David IV (d.
+January 1125), who contributed to the erection of Orthodox churches in the Kingdom of Georgia as well as abroad.
 There were political, cultural, and religious motives for locating the church on Mount Sinai.
-Georgian monks living there were deeply connected with their motherland.
-The church had its own plots in Kartli.
-Some of the Georgian manuscripts of Sinai remain there, but others are kept in Tbilisi, St. Petersburg, Prague, New York City, Paris, or in private collections.